Japanese release in January 1991

 Developed by Konami

-Making a proper adaptation for Game Boy is not an exact science.
+Making a competent adaptation for Game Boy is not an exact science.
 In my previous article, I argued that Biox’s Mega Man II has the basic concepts done properly, but that they just mangled the execution.
-The skeleton is OK but the rest of the body is a bit weird.
+The skeleton is OK but the rest of the body is too weird.

 Collect S to Win

 Close your eyes and think of the Contra games.
 What images come to mind?
 For me, it’s mostly Contra III: The Alien Wars on SNES and its hyperactive attitude.
-I think of explosions, frenetic jumping from missile to missile while flying through the air, and more explosions for good measure.
-That’s the modern Contra series, having forged its own style based on explosions and insane situations.
-But Operation C came out during the classic Contra era, where the games were action-packed to be sure but they were a bit more sedate.
+I think of explosions, frenetic jumping from missile to missile while flying through the air, and more explosions.
+That’s the later Contra series’ attitude, having evolved its own style based on explosions and insane situations.
+But Operation C came out earlier, when the games were action-packed to be sure but they were a bit more sedate.
 Their marketing and situations were clearly trying to bank on the love of Predator, Alien and Rambo with a good measure of Commando thrown in.
 I’m being nice here, they weren’t just going for the style of those movies, they were literally tracing promotional pictures for those movies to put on the game covers.

 I often hear commentators, youtubers, podcasters start talking about a Game Boy game with: Even though it’s on Game Boy, it’s still good.
 How surprising!
 These are benign comments not given much thought, a reflex to think that portable system are somehow a lesser thing, that somehow the natural state of a portable game is to be bad.
-There is no surprise that Operation C is an extraordinary game.
-It was made by a company with a stellar reputation for quality in 1991, without being the first project of its small group of four developers for Game Boy as well as not relying on outside developers to help.
+But there is no surprise that Operation C is an extraordinary game.
+It was made by a company with a stellar reputation for quality in 1991, a small group of four internal developers used to the Game Boy.
 Of course it’s good even though it’s on Game Boy!

 Remember, Sully, When I Promised to Kill You Last?